megangoyette/DG/README.md

+# The New York Times
-# NYT Data Governance Standards and Processes
+## Data Governance Standards and Processes